All attachments below are presented in PDF format. Please ensure that you have the latest Adobe Acrobat Reader installed to ensure compatibility.

 Equivalency of Training (EOT) Sponsorship - Law Enforcement Deputy

-Out-of-state officers, federal officers and previously certified Florida officers with a four year or more, not exceeding eight year, break-in-service pursuant to section 943.13(2a), Florida Statutes and Rule 11B-35.009(3) or (4), Florida Administrative Code or for persons who served as a member of the special operations forces pursuant to section 943.131(2)(b), F.S. and Rule 11B-35.009(5), F.A.C. are encouraged to apply for a paid sponsorship to attend an Equivalency of Training Program at Indian River State College or Eastern Florida State College.
+Out-of-state officers, federal officers and previously certified Florida officers with a four year or more, not exceeding eight year, break-in-service pursuant to section 943.13(2a), Florida Statutes and Rule 11B-35.009(3) or (4), Florida Administrative Code or for persons who served as a member of the special operations forces pursuant to section 943.131(2)(b), F.S. and Rule 11B-35.009(5), F.A.C. are encouraged to apply to attend an Equivalency of Training Program at Indian River State College or Eastern Florida State College, potentially sponsored by Florida House Bill 3.
 A strong candidate has a good work history and clean background.
-The Agency has established a Deputy Trainee Employment Program Reimbursement Agreement.
-The applicant acknowledges that the Agency will incur substantial expenses associated with the training of the applicant to become qualified as a Deputy Sheriff in either the Law Enforcement or Corrections discipline as provided by the Employment Program; therefore, the applicant must graduate from the Academy, receive his or her state certification, and serve as a Deputy Sheriff for the Agency for a minimum of two (2) years following completion of all required training and probationary period.

 • Less than 2 years of experience $50,618.88